Spencer Torkelson Preview, Player Props: Tigers vs. Yankees

 Spencer Torkelson At The Plate

-- Torkelson leads Detroit in slugging percentage (.434) and total hits (113) this season.
+- Torkelson leads Detroit with 114 hits and a team-best slugging percentage of .438.

+- In 58.0% of his 131 games this season, Torkelson has picked up at least one hit.
+He's also had 30 multi-hit games.

-- In 48 games this season (36.9%), Torkelson has picked up an RBI, and in 14 of those games (10.8%) he had two or more.
-He has also driven in three or more of his team's runs in four contests.
+- In 37.4% of his games this year, Torkelson has driven in at least one run.
+In 14 of those games (10.7%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.